priyankaojha228/ConversAI/README.md

 ## 🎯 **Features**

 ✅ AI-powered responses using Hugging Face
-✅ Cloud deployment on Azure for global accessibility, ensuring users can access the chatbot from anywhere in the world.
+✅ Cloud deployment on Azure for global accessibility.
 ✅ Multi-turn conversations with context awareness
 ✅ Typing indicator for a more interactive experience
 ✅ Responsive UI